Donor Advised Funds

 Charitable giving remains one of the most powerful ways to make a lasting impact, both in your community and in your financial plan.
 While upcoming tax law changes may introduce new hurdles, strategic tools like Donor-Advised Funds still offer meaningful opportunities to give with purpose and efficiency.

-If you’re considering a DAF or want to explore how to maximize your deductions before 2026, now may be a good time to act.
+If you’re considering a DAF or want to explore how to maximize your deductions under the current rules, we encourage you to reach out.
 We’re here to help you navigate the new landscape and tailor a giving strategy that aligns with your goals.
 Please do not hesitate to call us.

 Modera Wealth Management, LLC (Modera) is an SEC-registered investment adviser.
 SEC registration does not imply any level of skill or training.
 For information pertaining to our registration status, the fees we charge including how we are compensated and by whom, additional costs that may be incurred, our conflicts of interest, any disclosed disciplinary events of the Firm or its personnel, and the types of services we offer, please contact us directly or refer to the Investment Adviser Public Disclosure web site (www.adviserinfo.sec.gov) to obtain a copy of our disclosure statement, Form ADV Part 2A, and ADV Part 3/Form CRS.
 In addition, our Privacy Notice outlines how we handle your non-public personal information.
 Please read these documents carefully before you make a decision to hire Modera, invest or send money.